rameeanjomee-a11y/mario/DEPLOYMENT.md

 2. Verify the game canvas has focus
 3. Test with keyboard first (Arrow keys + Ctrl/Shift)

+### If multi-session doesn't work (controls affect wrong game):
+1. Verify both game and controller use the **same session ID**
+2. Check browser console for session ID logs (should show on connection)
+3. Check server console for room creation logs (e.g., "Created new room: mario:123")
+4. Try using a different, unique session ID to test isolation

 ## 📝 Environment Variables

 Optional environment variables: